 - “HPV Vaccine Dangers” by WISH-TV.

-2. Avoid contact, scratch, rub, or pick at the wart to prevent further self-infection.
+- Avoid contact, scratch, rub, or pick at the wart.

-3. Cover warts with a bandage or athletic tape to prevent virus from spreading.
+- Cover warts with a bandage or athletic tape.

-5. Do not share personal care items like razors or towels to avoid HPV virus from spreading.
+- Don’t share personal care items like razors or towels.

-6. Keep your feet dry to avoid moisture that can increase the risk of wart development.
+- Keep your feet dry to avoid moisture.

-7. Wear footwear in public areas with moist walking surfaces, such as swimming pools area.
+- Wear footwear in public areas with moist walking surfaces.

-9. Boost your body immune system with healthy living habits and immunity boosting food.
+- Practice healthy living habits and eat immunity boosting food.